rlittletht/TCore.Sql1/INTERFACES.md

 ## SqlWhere
 `TCore.SqlWhere` provides basic query building services.

+Once created, you build up the Where clause using `Add`, `AddSubclause`, grouping, etc. When you are done constructing the where clause, you can get the full Where clause using `GetWhere`.
+### Construction
+The basic operatinos

 ### Aliases
 Building queries can quickly become tedious when you have subqueries and aliases. `SqlWhere` provides alias support that allows you to define aliases via a mapping.
 ```